Risca

+Risca has a railway station on the Ebbw Valley Railway, reopened in February 2008.

 History

-There is evidence of human habitation in the Risca area going back thousands of years, such as the Silures hillfort on nearby Twmbarlwm, however the area was rural and sparsely populated until the nineteenth century.
+There is evidence of human habitation in the Risca area going back thousands of years, such as the Silures hillfort on nearby Twmbarlwm; however, the area was rural and sparsely populated until the nineteenth century.
 As local industries expanded and transport links improved with the building of the canal and railways, the population rapidly increased.

-Several arguments have been put forward for the derivation of the name Risca/Rhisga including that it comes from the Welsh yr is cae meaning "the lower field" or yr hesg cae meaning "field or rushes" or rhisgl meaning oak bark.
+Several arguments have been put forward for the derivation of the name Risca/Rhisga including that it comes from the Welsh yr is cae, meaning "the lower field", or yr hesg cae, meaning "field or rushes", or rhisgl, meaning oak bark.

-The earliest known official use of the name Risca for the place was in 1476 when two men from Risca were charged at the Newport Assizes although there are also ecclesiastical documents which go as far back as 1146 which include a man called Kadmore de Risca.
+The earliest known official use of the name Risca for the place was in 1476 when two men from Risca were charged at the Newport Assizes, although there are also ecclesiastical documents going as far back as 1146 which include mentions of a man called Kadmore de Risca.

 From 1540, Risca is found regularly in land transactions involving the Tredegar estates and in 1747 John Wesley recorded a visit in his diary.

 Rapid population increase started around 1820 with the opening of the mines.

-Note: Until the 1990s, these figures include the population of the nearby villages of Crosskeys and Pontymister but since the reorganisation of wards only includes the population of Risca East and Risca West wards.
+Note: Until the 1990s, these figures include the population of the nearby villages of Crosskeys and Pontymister but since the reorganisation of wards only include the population of Risca East and Risca West wards.

-Industrial Heritage
+Industrial heritage

-From the early nineteenth century, the area around Risca has been dominated by coal mining and transport systems to access the mines, although there is also evidence that lead and coal were being extracted much earlier.
+From the early nineteenth century, the area around Risca was dominated by coal mining and transport systems to access the mines, although there is also evidence that lead and coal were being extracted much earlier.

-The first large scale mine was known as the Black Vein colliery and it was located near to the boundary between Risca and what is now Cross Keys and closed in 1921.
+The first large-scale mine was the Black Vein Colliery, which was located near to the boundary between Risca and what is now Cross Keys and closed in 1921.
 The New Risca Colliery, which was between what is now Wattsville and Cross Keys, operated until 1967.

 The Black Vein coal seam was very explosive and the mines working it experienced a series of serious mine accidents.
 In 1846, 35 miners were killed in an explosion at the Black Vein Colliery, and in 1860 more than 140 miners were killed at the same mine.
 In 1860, an explosion at the New Risca colliery, which was working the same seam of coal, killed 120 men.

-In addition to its coal mines, brickworks, quarries, and copper, tin, and iron works also developed in and around Risca through the nineteenth century.
+Brickworks, quarries and copper, tin and iron works also developed in and around Risca through the nineteenth century.

 Risca was served by the Monmouthshire Railway and Canal Company lines to the north from Tredegar (via the Sirhowy Railway) and Ebbw Vale towards Newport to the south, including passenger facilities at the original Risca railway station.